 There are a number of different options when considering salt for your spa or hot tub and to make it more confusing the same product is marketed under multiple brand names.
-It's important to know what types are safe and the ones you shouldn't use because they could cause damage to the electrode plates in the chlorinator.
+It's important to know what types are safe and the ones you shouldn't use because they could cause damage to the electrode plates in the chlorinator or clog up your filter.

 There are a few products you should avoid like common table salt, rock salt or ice melt as they often contain anti-caking compounds that are added during processing.
-These impurities will add unnecessary contaminants to your hot tub and in extreme cases it could cause damage to the hot tub salt water system.
+These impurities will add unnecessary contaminants to your hot tub and send your water chemistry out of balance.

-The good news is that there are salt products that are specifically designed for use with salt systems and even some that can be used with even more benefits.
-There are a few important things you will need to know when using hot tub salt alternatives and we'll discuss it below but first lets take a look at what you should look for when choosing a salt.
+The good news is that there are salt products that are specifically designed for use with salt systems and even some with added benefits.
+There are a few important things you will need to know when using hot tub salt alternatives and we'll discuss it below, but first lets take a look at what you should look for when choosing a salt.

 You want to look for at least 99.8% pure, evaporated, granulated and non-iodized salt.
 The safest way to purchase salt is to find a product specifically made for hot tubs or pools because it provides the reassurance that the product is pure and hasn't been altered during processing.
 If you have a salt water pool you can use the exact same pool salt with the same benefits that you experience in your pool.